-Graduation: Fulfills Fine Arts requirement /elective credit.
-College Prep: Fulfills VAPA ("f") requirement for UC/CSU.
-This course is designed to provide instruction Description: and experience for students who wish to bring the proficiency of their theatre skills to an advanced level.
+Description: This course is designed to provide instruction and experience for students who wish to bring the proficiency of their theatre skills to an advanced level.
 Students will participate in a variety of performance experiences, including a public performance.

 Theatre Production and Stagecraft I Course # 6130